Covid-19 has led the world to go through a phenomenal transition .

 into two types: axioms and postulates.

-He used the term ‘postulate’ for the assumptions
+He used the term ‘postulate’

 that were specific to geometry.
 Common notions (often called axioms), on the other